 Are you someone who always has their hairstyles pulling at their hair?
 If so, this is a sure sign as to why you have thin hair.

 It’s important to remember that our hair is a little tiny follicle that is very fragile and when they aren’t taken care of properly, it's not a pretty sight.

-For example, let’s say you wanted to get micro braids styled in your hair; those are tiny individual braids.
+For example, let's say you wanted to get micro braids styled in your hair; those are tiny individual braids.
 Now, I’m not saying that one should never get that style, but you have to be careful.
-Any method that is pulling the individual hair strand is high risk for breakage, which leads to thin hair.
+Any method that is pulling the individual hair strand is a high risk for breakage, which leads to thin hair.

 If you find yourself with tension-based styles, it’s best to leave them alone as soon as possible.

 Overdue hairstyles are another sign as to why people have thin hair.
 Have you ever seen someone wear a ponytail every single day?

 If so, it’s a high chance their hair is thin around the edges and middle section.
 It’s important to know that you must change your styles, often.
 Leaving a style for too long or even in the same spot for some time is not good.
 What you’re mostly doing, is training your hair to stay in the same place.